George Walton: Early life

 Walton was born in Cumberland County, Virginia.
 The exact year of Walton's birth is unknown; it is believed that he was born in 1749.
 Research has placed it as early as 1740, but others as late as 1749 and 1750.
 The biographer of the signers of the Declaration of Independence, Della Gray Bartholomew, uses 1741.
 His parents died when he was an infant, which resulted in his adoption by an uncle with whom he entered apprenticeship as a carpenter.
 Walton was a studious young man, but his uncle actively discouraged all study and believed a studious boy to be an idle one.
 Walton continued studying, and once his apprenticeship had ended, moved to Savannah, Georgia, in 1769 to study law under a Mr. Young and was admitted to the bar in 1774.
 His brother was John Walton.
-By the eve of the American Revolution, he had become one of the most successful lawyers in Georgia.
+By the end of the American Revolution, he had become one of the most successful lawyers in Georgia.